EleutherAI/lm-evaluation-harness/README.md

 For more information on the library and how everything fits together, check out all of our [documentation pages](https://github.com/EleutherAI/lm-evaluation-harness/tree/big-refactor/docs)!
 We plan to post a larger roadmap of desired + planned library improvements soon, with more information on how contributors can help.

-You can also ask for help, or discuss new features with the maintainers in the #lm-thunderdome channel of the EleutherAI discord!
-If you've used the library and have had a positive (or negative) experience, we'd love to hear from you!

 ### Implementing new tasks

 To implement a new task in the eval harness, see [this guide](./docs/new_task_guide.md).